Issues in higher education in the United States: Race and ethnicity

-From the 1950s to the 2010s, the United States higher education system was increasingly viewed as a vehicle for social mobility and economic equality.
-As a result, there was a clear struggle to try and open access to higher education for the wider population so that more individuals could benefit from this economic good.
-Programs like affirmative action were at the forefront of this struggle, to help under-represented racial groups gain greater access to higher education.
-By increasing access to diverse and minority populations, greater social mobility was expected.
-However, a 2016 report by the Georgetown's Center on Education and the Workforce demonstrated that progress had not yet been adequately made.
-The report made clear that higher education has been a source of increasing racial inequality in the United States.
-The authors, Anthony Carnevale and Jeff Strohl, focused on Latinos and African American minority groups.
-Through their research they show that overall access for minority enrollment has increased at a greater rate than enrollment for white students, but this growth is heavily concentrated in the poorest, and least selective colleges and universities.

 National Center for Education Statistics data showed that black college graduates owed on average $25,000 more than white college graduates and 48 percent of black college graduates owed 12.5% more than they borrowed 4 years after graduation.
-In 2016, the Brookings Institution released a report finding that black graduates owed an average of $52,726 in total while white graduates owed an average of $28,006 and that the black-white disparity was due to differences in interest accrual and graduate school borrowing, while the Urban Institute released a report using data from the 2014 Federal Reserve Survey of Household Economics and Decisionmaking (SHED) showing that borrowers aged 25 to 55 who took on student loan debt to finance an undergraduate degree, black borrowers owed $32,047 on average while white borrowers owed $18,685 and Hispanic borrowers owed $15,853.
+In 2016, the Brookings Institution released a report finding that black graduates owed an average of $52,726 in total while white graduates owed an average of $28,006 and that the black-white disparity was due to differences in interest accrual and graduate school borrowing.
+The Urban Institute released a report using data from the 2014 Federal Reserve Survey of Household Economics and Decisionmaking (SHED) showing that among borrowers aged 25 to 55 who took on student loan debt to finance an undergraduate degree, Black borrowers owed $32,047 on average while white borrowers owed $18,685 and Hispanic borrowers owed $15,853.